FairyPenguin/Spacer-Component/README.md

 # Spacer Component [React]

-A simple and clean alternative solution for usign margin to create spaces.
+A simple and clean alternative solution for usign margin to create horizontal spaces.

 Currently, only React[Nextjs - Remix] supported (Vue Version Soon):